KSnyderCode/GeoJSON_Download/README.md

 ## How To Use
 This was created as a simple solution to pull GeoJSON files from the Pennsylvania Department of Transportation's [PennShare](https://data-pennshare.opendata.arcgis.com/) Data Repository.

 This was written to be a relatively quick way to pull multiple GeoJSON files from a single repository as opposed to having to pull many shapefiles.
+There are two function parameters.
+The first is the URL of the GeoJSON endpoint and the second is what you'll name the layer.
 It establishes a working directory where the user specifies and then does the rest!

 ## Required Packages: